Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/factory-pattern.rst

     This guide makes use of features that are first available in protocol version 7, namely getting the contract name and module reference of a smart contract instance from a smart contract.
-    Before the protocol upgrade to version 7, these features will not work.
+    Before the protocol upgrade to version 7 (expected summer 2024), these features will not work.

 The factory pattern is a design pattern where one contract (the factory) creates instances of another contract (the products).
 This pattern makes sense on Ethereum, where deploying a smart contract typically means deploying the code and instantiating a contract in a single transaction.
 This means that creating a new instance of a smart contract typically means redeploying the code, even if it is identical to an already-deployed smart contract.
-This can be undesirable: redeploying the same code repeatedly is a waste of resources.
+This can be undesirable: redeploying the same code repeatedly wastes resources.
 The factory pattern provides a workaround for this: the contract code is deployed once, creating a factory contract, which then can be invoked to create further (product) contracts.